pandolf99/simple_chat/README.md

 # simple_chat
 A chat over terminal implemented in C with sockets.
 Accepts Multiple clients.
+Works pretty well in a local network.
+Still buggy different networks.